How to use SEO to promote your B2B event

 In a post-pandemic world, it’s easier than ever to host a B2B event.
 There’s no need to book a room, pay for the transport of speakers and order pizza.

 Instead, prospects can tune into your insightful presentations from the comfort of their very own bed.
-As they learn tactical tips to help them expand their careers, they’ll also learn more about your challenge-solving product.
+As they learn tactical tips to help them expand their careers, they’ll also learn more about your challenge-defeating product or service.

-What does this mean?
-It means you have to be smart to stand out in a sea of virtual events so that your audience gets excited and joins in.
-Be creative in your planning and promotion so that your B2B event gets people jumping in anticipation.
+This means you have to be smart to stand out in a sea of virtual events so that your audience can get excited and join in.
+It means the pressure is on to be creative in planning and promotion so that your B2B event gets people jumping in anticipation.

 Here are 7 ways to use SEO to promote your B2B event: